dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture2601.md

 };

-Now here’s the main function.
+Now here's the main function.
 Notice how it uses the HtwFactory to create the game.
 It passes in the name of the class, htw.game.HuntTheWumpusFacade, because that class is even dirtier than Main.
 This prevents changes in that class from causing Main to recompile/redeploy.

 public static void main(String[] args) throws IOException {